ChrisP223/MPU-Gyroscope/README.md

 ## Running Instructions
 1. Upload `MPU_CODE.ino` to the Arduino Uno while wired up.
+2. Keep the sensor **completely still** for ~2 seconds on startup — it's calibrating gyro Z bias.
-2. Close Arduino IDE to free the port (if its still open there will be port conflict). **SOS**
+3. Close Arduino IDE to free the port (if its still open there will be port conflict). **SOS**
-3. Run `pythonterminal.py` in the terminal.
+4. Run `pythonterminal.py` in the terminal.
-4. Press `Ctrl+C` to stop recording.
+5. Press `Ctrl+C` to stop recording.
 Data saves to `movement.txt`.
-(To record data just move the breadboard)
-5. Run `visualiser.py` to replay the 3D visualization and view raw vs. filtered plots.
+6. Run `visualiser.py` to replay the 3D visualization and view raw vs. filtered plots.

 **Note that I already have a prefiled movement.txt so you can test the visualizer right away!**

 ## CSV Data Format
 Each row in `movement.txt` contains 5 columns:
-- **roll_raw / pitch_raw**  angle calculated from the accelerometer ONLY(shaky)
+- **roll_raw / pitch_raw** — angle from accelerometer only (shaky)
-- **roll_filtered / pitch_filtered / yaw_filtered** angle after filtering(smooth)
+- **roll_filtered / pitch_filtered / yaw_filtered** — angle after filtering (smooth)

 ## Analysis: Noise, Drift, and Limitations

 ### Complementary Filter
-The filter combines two imperfect sensors to get one good estimate.
-The gyroscope is smooth but slowly goes wayyy off over time.
+Combines two imperfect sensors into one good estimate.
+The gyroscope is smooth but drifts over time.
 The accelerometer is stable long term but shaky.
-By mixing them (95% gyroscope, 5% accelerometer), the result is both smooth and accurate(i hope).
+Mixing them (98% gyro, 2% accel) gives both smoothness and accuracy.

+### Yaw
+Yaw has no accelerometer reference, gravity is vertical so it can't tell you which way you're facing.
+It's pure gyro integration with a manually measured bias removed at startup.
+Drift is unavoidable without a magnetometer.

+The MPU6050_tockn library's `calcGyroOffsets()` was found to overcorrect the Z axis, zeroing out gz entirely.
+The fix: zero the library offsets with `setGyroOffsets(0,0,0)`, then measure gz bias manually over 500 samples at startup.

 ### Noise
-The raw accelerometer angle jumps around A LOT, especially when the sensor is moving quickly.
+Raw accelerometer angles jump around a lot during fast motion.
 The filter cleans this up, though it can be slightly slow to react to very quick movements.

 ### Gyroscope Drift
-The gyroscope measures angular velocity, which is integrated over time to estimate orientation.
-Small measurement errors accumulate, causing the estimated angle to drift away from the true value.

-**Yaw** (left/right rotation) is the worst affected because there is nothing to correct it. unlike roll and pitch, which are more accurate.
+Small measurement errors accumulate over time, causing angle estimates to drift.
+Yaw is worst affected since roll and pitch have accelerometer correction to pull them back.

 ### Rate
 Loop runs at 50ms.
-Slow  movements are captured well.Very fast rotations may be depicted worse.
+Slow movements are captured well.
+Very fast rotations may be depicted worse.

 ### Filtered vs. Unfiltered
 | Signal | Noise | Drift |